 In column (2) of Tables 2 and 3 we list the CO flux from the central kiloparsec in the combined (BIMA+NRAO 12 m single dish) maps for the 24 galaxies for which we collected on-the-fly (OTF) data.
-In column (3) we list the CO flux from the BIMA-only data.
-In most cases the BIMA-only data recover nearly all the CO flux.
+In column (3) we list the CO flux from the BIMA-only data recover nearly all the CO flux.
 There are a few exceptions, in which the flux in the combined maps is 40%-50% higher than in the BIMA-only

-6 The NRO-OVRO survey chose galaxies with integrated intensities of $I{\rm CO} > 10~{\rm K~km~s^{-1}}$ in any one of the 50" FCRAO pointings (typically the central pointing).
+6 The NRO-OVRO survey chose galaxies with integrated intensities of $I{\rm CO} > 10$ K km s-1 in any one of the 50" FCRAO pointings (typically the central pointing).
 We use the 10 K km s-1 selection as the division between CO-bright and CO-faint galaxies for the remainder of this paper.